yesmeanshhs/Forked-DrRay/README.md

 end)

 task.wait(1)
--- The toggle is not able to be interacted by the user now -- Update the toggle with the assigned variable and custom function toggle:Update(false,true,"Manual activation only title!")
+-- The toggle is not able to be activated by the user now -- Update the toggle with the assigned variable and custom function toggle:Update(false,true,"Manual activation only title!")

 task.wait(1)
 -- Updating without changing the title
--- It is now able to be interacted by the user toggle:Update(true,false)
+-- It is now able to be activated by the user toggle:Update(true,false)
 ```